lowleveldesign/debug-recipes/debugging-using-windbg/windbg-clr-debugging.md

 Debugging .NET using WinDbg
 ===========================

 I prepared a cheatsheet for most common WinDbg commands used to diagnose managed application.
 You may get it [here](windbg-clr-cheatsheet.pdf).
+I also published a more detailed tutorial on Debugging .NET with WinDbg, which you may find on [my Google Drive](https://docs.google.com/document/d/1yMQ8NAQZEBtsfVp7AsFLSA_MkIKlYNuSowG72_nU0ek).

 CLR debugging setup
 -------------------